How To Sound Less Like a Tourist in Portuguese Restaurants

 • Lamento, mas a esplanada está cheia.
 (I’m sorry, but the terrace is full.)

-A person asking a waiter a question about sitting outside on the restaurant's esplanade.
+A person asking a server a question about sitting outside on the restaurant's esplanade.
 On a sunny day, there’s no better place to sit.

 If they’re full outside, don’t sweat it.
 A simple smile and a nod are all you need.
-The staff here are generally super helpful, and they genuinely appreciate you trying to speak their language.
+The staff here are (generally) super helpful, and they will likely appreciate you trying to speak their language.

 Ordering with Confidence